htt210/htt210.github.io/about.md

 title: About
 permalink: /about/
 ---
+Hello there

-I'm ThanhTung, from Vietnam.
+I'm Hoang ThanhTung, a machine learning enthusiast from Vietnam.
 I love Machine Learning, open source and sharing.

-### More Information
+### Brief Bio

-I studied Computer Science at VNU, Hanoi.
+I studied Computer Science at VNU, Hanoi from 2008 to 2012.
+I worked at several universities in Singapore before joining Deakin University in 2017 as a PhD student.

+I am mostly interested in the theoretical aspects of deep learning systems.
+My PhD focuses on the convergence and generalization properties of Deep Generative Models.

 ### Contact me

-username at outlook dot com where username = htt210
+username at gmail dot com where username = htt210